 We use both levels together, almost all the time, but usually the Basic Brain does tends to be dominant, for over 95% of the time.
-She seemed comfortable with the concept so I Showed her a puzzle of an Egyptian Dhow, our THORT metaphor for the way our mind + brain + body connections function.
-We are unaware of this most of the time, but we can build our Mindful IQ (intelligence) to be more strategically aware and agile when we want to bring about a new result.
-Brenda nodded.
+I then introduced her to an Egyptian Dhow – our THORT metaphor for the way our mind + brain + body connections function.

 The Mental Gatekeeper